nutanix/calm-dsl/README.md

    - ~Allow inline definition of stateless classes like `Port`~
    - Show required vs optional attributes
    - ~Add YAML dumper~
-   - ~Make all attrs available on the class for ease of discovery aand use~
+   - ~Make all attrs available on the class for ease of discovery and use~
  - DSLs
    - DSL for runbooks
    - DSL for policies (quotas and notification)